andredsferreira/andre-kb/md_notes/linux/linux-cmd-basics.md

 Some notes taken from the book The Linux Command Line by William Shotts.

+## The printenv command

+Used to print the enviornment variables

 ## The ls command

 Lists the contents of a directory.
 Common options used in the ls command.